iynehz/perl5-Graphics-Grid/README.md

 - null
 - zero

+# TODOS

+Including but not limited to,

+- Support canvas resize.
+- Support R pch symbols for points grob.
+- Cache things to speed up the drawing.

 # ACKNOWLEDGEMENT

 Thanks to Paul Murrell and his great R "grid" library, from which this Perl